Priest & Clergy Sexual Abuse Lawyer

 Empathetic, Unwavering Representation – We understand the immense burdens that child sex abuse survivors carry throughout their lives.
 Our clergy sexual abuse attorneys handle these cases with the utmost care and gentleness.
 We also provide determined representation to help survivors seek justice.
 See what some of our clients say about us here.

-Unrivaled Verdicts and Settlements – Zaner Harden Law has obtained tens of millions of dollars in settlements and verdicts on behalf of our clients at every level of the Colorado courts.
+Unrivaled Verdicts and Settlements – Zaner Harden Law, LLP has obtained tens of millions of dollars in settlements and verdicts on behalf of our clients at every level of the Colorado courts.
 Our Colorado personal injury lawyers have extensive experience and success representing survivors of institutional abuse.
 We may be able to help you, too, through a Catholic priest abuse lawsuit.
 See some of our recent verdicts and settlements.

-Award-Winning Lawyers – The attorneys of Zaner Harden Law are recognized leaders in personal injury law across Colorado and the nation.
+Award-Winning Lawyers – The attorneys of Zaner Harden Law, LLP are recognized leaders in personal injury law across Colorado and the nation.
 We have awards and recognitions from Super Lawyers, Million Dollar Advocates Forum, Top 100 National Trial Lawyers, and more.
 For example, both partners Kurt Zaner and Marc Harden have Super Lawyer designations, a recognition for the top five percent of personal injury lawyers.
 You can learn more about our dedicated team of attorneys here.